THE JOHNNY CASH SHOW — 10 Can’t Miss Episodes On getTV

 Though the series ended in March of 1971, its impact did not.
 The Johnny Cash Show inspired a chart-topping live album of the same name from Columbia Records.
 And Cash, now with millions of mainstream fans thanks to national TV exposure, would tour frequently in the ensuing years.
 He would also return to primetime, hosting other variety shows and specials with June by his side.

 The Johnny Cash Show is both a joyful time capsule and a reminder of why Cash is one of the most enduring artists in the history of recorded music.
-And you can revisit this essential series, or enjoy it for the first time, this summer on getTV!
+And you can revisit this essential series, or enjoy it for the first time, on getTV!

 On the final episode of the summer of 1969, Cash welcomes former Sun Records labelmate Roy Orbison, who sings “Crying” and duets with Johnny on “Pretty Woman.”
 Phil Harris — bandleader, comic actor, and singer of popular “novelty” songs — joins Cash for a rollicking duet of “That’s What I Like About The South.”
 Next, Creedence Clearwater Revival (featuring John Fogerty, Tom Fogerty, Doug Clifford and Stu Cook) perform mega-hits “Bad Moon Rising” and “Proud Mary” and Cash sings “Folsom Prison Blues,” “Cisco Clifton’s Filling Station,” and “You’re The One I Need.”
 The show closes with June joining Johnny for “Jackson” and the patriotic anthem “Battle Hymn Of The Republic” backed by the Carters and the Statlers.